jafarsidiq98/E-Commerce-Brazil-Customer-Segmentation/README.md

 # How many orders has been delivered accross all our transaction?
 How is about our review performance?

-The given pie chart below `(Figure 1)` delitenates the percentage of our order status with 97.8% of 112,650 orders has been delivered.
+The given pie chart below `(Figure 1)` delinates the percentage of our order status with 97.8% of 112,650 orders has been delivered.
 Furthermore, there are only 461 orders has been canceled which indicates how well our transaction process is.
 Additionally, with mean and median review scores of 4 and 5, respectively conclude that our performance showed good performance and it needs to be maintained or slightly improved in order to enhance customer satisfaction `(Figure 2)`.

 <div align="center">
   <img src="https://github.com/jafarsidiq98/E-Commerce-Brazil-Customer-Segmentation/blob/3fc50b2129d73ffff36aaa492254a970fe77705e/Picture/Total%20Order%20by%20Status.jpg" alt="Total Order by Status">